-The Board are aware that the activities of the Group has an impact on the environment and communities and are mindful to take actions to limit the Group's impact on the environment as outlined in the ESG report on page 40.
+The Board is aware that the activities of the Group have an impact on the environment and communities and is mindful to take actions to limit the Group's impact on the environment as outlined in the ESG report on page 54.

-The desirability of the Company to maintain a reputation for high standards of business conduct
+The desirability of the Company to maintain a reputation for high standards of business conduct.

 As a Group that provides compliance courseware and tools to help their customers manage compliance, the Board is very aware and committed to ensuring that the leadership team provides exceptional oversight and governance that aligns to our values.
-Details of the Board can be found on pages 47 and 48 details of how the Board has complied with the QCA Corporate Governance Code can be found on page 49.
+Details of the Board can be found on pages 62 and 63, and details of how the Board has complied with the QCA Corporate Governance Code can be found on page 64.